TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   **Type: `boolean`**

   Enabled turns global cache middleware on or off.
-It is still possible to enable caching on a per-path basis

-  by explicitly setting the endpoint cache middleware.
+It is still possible to enable caching on a per-path basis by explicitly setting the endpoint cache middleware.

-  Old API Definition: `cache_options.enable_cache`
+  Tyk native API definition: `cache_options.enable_cache`.

 - **`timeout`**